On the convergence rate of the boosted Difference-of-Convex Algorithm (DCA): Conclusion and discussion

-Finally, we mention that the SDP performance problems we considered in this paper has been implemented in the Matlab software PESTO~\cite{pesto2017} and the Python version PEPit~\cite{pepit2024}.
+There are no external data associated with this manuscript.
+The SDP performance problems we considered in this paper have been implemented in the Matlab software PESTO~\cite{pesto2017} and the Python version PEPit~\cite{pepit2024}.
 Codes allowing the reproduction of the main plots of this work can be found at